shahzeb-jadoon/Voice-Assistant-Project/Linux Distro/README.md

 ### How to Get Ubuntu:

-Here is the [website](https://ubuntu.com/download/desktop) that I used to get the `.iso` file for Ubuntu.
+Here is the [Ubuntu website](https://ubuntu.com/download/desktop) that I used to get the `.iso` file for Ubuntu.
 You need to create a bootable USB that runs this `.iso` file.
 It is recommended that you use a USB with at least 4GB storage, but I kept it safe and used one with 8GB storage.
 There are many guides as to how one can install and run Ubuntu (and I leave this as a challenge to the Computer Science people to figure out your best resource and implement it).

 ### How I Implemented Ubuntu: